gucci-ninja/Soft-Eng-Lecture-Notes/5A/2B03/README.md

   - "shooting stars"
   - streaks of light caused when pieces of asteroids or comets hit the Earth's atmoshere(if pieces survive intact, called meteorites)
   - any thing that burns in atmosphere and leaves a track

+## Lecture 25

+- Learning more about stars

+### Our Sun

+- "low mass" star
+- how long will the Sun last
+  - our sun lasts around 10 billion years
+  - ~5.5 billion left
+- what's goning to happen to the Sun
+  - grow and get hotter (red giant)
+  - Shed off atmosphere (planetary nebula)
+  - Core remains for ~trillion years (white dwarf)

+#### Stellar longevity

+- A star "dies" when it runs out of fuel to burn
+  - depends on **MASS** and **LUMINOSITY**
+- **MASS** related to the amount of fuel available
+- **LUMINOSITY** related to the rate at which fuel is used up
+  - how fast nuclear fusion is occurring
+- lifetime is porportional to
+  - **MASS**/**LUMINOSITY**
+- low mass stars live much longer
+  - high mass stars are way more luminous (exponentially?)
+- how old is the Sun?
+  - we build models of stars that show how they will evolve for a given mass and "luminosity"
+    - ~4.5 billion years age for our sun
+  - we also use radioactive dating to see how old the sun is
+    - nothing is older than ~4.5 billion years old

+#### Nuclear Reactions

+- 2 particles
+  - a, x
+- "wall" of electric repulsion
+  - a and x are same charge
+- can be bypassed by quantum tunnelling
+  - become glued by STRONG force -> NUCLEAR FUSION
+- Stars have so many hydrogen atoms in its core that it happens consistently
+- 1 kg H -> 0.993 kg He
+  - difference in mass is converted to energy
+    - E = mc<sup>2</sup>
+- fusion can generate energy up to iron
+  - fission also generates energy up to iron
+- What happens as sun burns hydrogen into helium?
+  - Main Sequence
+  - "Proton-proton chain" (p-p chain)
+    - builds up helium in star's centre
+    - The star gradually gets bigger and brighter
+    - 4 Hydrogen atoms -> 1 Helium atom
+  - Sun burns 4.3 million tons of hydrogen into helium every second
+    - 3.8 \* 10<sup>26</sup> Joules
+    - roughly 1 million times the amount of energy humans consume in one year
+- what happens as the star uses up its fuel?
+  - Hydrogen burns in a shell surrounding Helium ash
+  - Helium core will gradually shrink
+    - due to gravity
+    - become hotter
+  - ~100 million degrees
+    - helium nuclei are slamming into each other with enough force to fuse
+    - creates Carbon (and Oxygen)
+- nuclear fusion exerts pressure outwards toward the surface
+  - in equilibrium with gravity pushing inwards toward the core
+- final stages of a low-mass star
+  - star becomes big and bright ("Red Giant")
+    - toasts Earth
+    - engulfs earth
+  - star loses mass gently
+    - planetary nebula
+      - outer layers of material are ejected into interstellar medium
+      - 10's of thousands of years
+    - white dwarf
+      - white hot core left behind